 The solar energy business is growing fast.
-In 2020 the pandemic had a negative impact on total installations, due to lockdowns and advancement of installation deadlines.
-There has not been structural challenges and our expert, Mr Khurana expects 2021 to have the largest installation capacity till date in India.
-An increased interest for rooftop solar has also been observed in recent months, due to new level of sustainability awareness.
+In 2020 the pandemic had a negative impact on total installations, due to lockdowns and advancement of installation deadlines, however, the rate for installations has recovered since, particularly for rooftop solar has also been observed in recent months, due to heightened awareness for sustainability.

 India’s solar installations have been driven by utility scale solar, with over 35 GW of installations to date.
 Rooftop solar power accounts for 4 GW, predominantly led by industrial and commercial installations.
 In addition to its large-scale grid-connected solar photovoltaic (PV) initiative, India is developing off-grid solar power for local energy needs and has recently started a scheme that harnesses solar energy to enhance farmer incomes.

-Indian government is keen to localize value chains, and has imposed import duty structure on solar panels, inverters and similar especially from China.
+The Indian government is keen to localise value chains, and has imposed import duty structure on solar panels, inverters and similar especially from China.
 Yet, most solar panels and inverters are still imported.
 These trade barriers have recently been increased with a hope to attract manufacturing investments.

-Despite major efforts to push renewables energies, India is still largely dependant on fossile energy sources.
-According to an Ernst & Young report, the renewables sector has primarily been developed by the private sector.
-Government’s initiatives also need to be acknowledged.
+Despite major efforts to push renewables energies, India is still largely dependent on fossil energy sources.
+According to a recent Ernst & Young report, the renewables sector has primarily been developed by the private sector.
+Government’s initiatives should also be acknowledged.

-In our discussion with Mr Jasmeet Khurana of World Business Council for Sustainable Development (WBCSD), India (https://www.wbcsd.org) it came out clearly while the solar market is very competitive, many international companies have been successful in India.
+In our discussion with Mr Jasmeet Khurana of World Business Council for Sustainable Development (WBCSD), India (https://www.wbcsd.org) it became clear that while the solar market is competitive, many international companies have been successful in India.

 The key success factors for entrants are innovative technology and lower cost of capital, local team and ability to adapt in the market.
-However, international businesses need to build local operational competence which can also be acquired through setting up Indian operations and teams or through partnerships.
+However, international businesses need to build local operational competence which can also be gained by establishing Indian operations and teams or through partnerships.

-– Specialized global SMEs with niche technology expertise will find an important growth market.
+- Specialised global SMEs with niche technology expertise will find an important growth market.